Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 linux network monitoring tools and software

-Marc Wilson UPDATED: October 23, 2023
+Marc Wilson UPDATED: January 9, 2024

-Finding a Linux Network Monitor tool or Software package for your Critical servers and services that are running on those systems in one of the most (if not the most) important things you should have on your to-do list.
+Finding a Linux Network Monitor tool or Software package for your Critical servers and services that are running on those systems is one of the most (if not the most) important things you should have on your to-do list.

-With the ever growing need for high performance Linux systems in our every day network infrastructures, monitoring their network connections has become a priority for many of us network admins.
+With the ever-growing need for high-performance Linux systems in our everyday network infrastructures, monitoring their network connections has become a priority for many of us network admins.

 Here's our list of the Top Linux Network Monitor Tools & Software:

 1. NetFlow Traffic Analyzer by SolarWinds – EDITOR'S CHOICE A network bandwidth analyzer that can extract traffic data from switches and routers.
 Runs on Windows Server.
-Start 30-day free trial.
+Start a 30-day free trial.

 2. ManageEngine OpManager – FREE TRIAL A package of network and server monitoring tools that can operate across a network or even across the internet to monitor remote sites.
 Available for Windows Server and Linux.
 Download a 30-day free trial.

-3. Paessler PRTG Linux Network Monitor – FREE TRIAL A package of monitoring systems for networks, servers, and applications that can track network device health, traffic statistics, and Linux endpoint metrics over a network.
+4. Paessler PRTG Linux Network Monitor – FREE TRIAL A package of monitoring systems for networks, servers, and applications that can track network device health, traffic statistics, and Linux endpoint metrics over a network.
 Runs on Windows Server.
 Download a 30-day free trial.

-4. Zabbix A free monitoring system for networks, servers, and applications that can monitor on-premises resources and also cloud services.
+5. Zabbix A free monitoring system for networks, servers, and applications that can monitor on-premises resources and also cloud services.
 Available for Linux.

-5. Nagios Core A free monitoring system for networks, servers, and applications that can be extended by thousands of plugins.
+6. Nagios Core A free monitoring system for networks, servers, and applications that can be extended by thousands of plugins.
 Runs on Linux or over a hypervisor on Windows.

-6. OpenNMS A free monitoring system for networks that runs on Linux hosts.
+7. OpenNMS A free monitoring system for networks that runs on Linux hosts.

-7. Zenoss Core A free monitoring system for networks, servers, and applications that can be extended by Zen Packs and Nagios plugins.
+8. Zenoss Core A free monitoring system for networks, servers, and applications that can be extended by Zen Packs and Nagios plugins.
 Runs on Linux.

-8. Cacti A free network monitor based around charts of network performance that are based on SNMP reports.
+9. Cacti A free network monitor based around charts of network performance that are based on SNMP reports.
 Installs on Linux.

-9. ntopNG A free network monitoring system that is based on a packet sniffer.
+10. ntopNG A free network monitoring system that is based on a packet sniffer.
 Available for Linux, FreeBSD, Windows, macOS, and RaspbianOS.

 Some of these packages have other capabilities and options, such as monitoring Windows based servers as well as your Routers and Firewall devices.
 Click on their Official sites to read more about them.